 19. Can I get married in a registry office now and have a wedding later?

 Due to new government social distancing rules unfortunately weddings have been stopped for the next three weeks.
 Prior to this, registry offices were offering limited ceremonies involving five guests: the couple, the celebrant and two witnesses.
-If your wedding falls after this three week period and the government haven’t chosen to extend the more extreme social distancing restrictions, then you could book a scaled-back ceremony at the registry office.
+If your wedding falls after the start of June and the government haven’t chosen to extend the more extreme social distancing restrictions, then you could book a scaled-back ceremony at the registry office.
 There’s no reason why you can’t then host a wedding reception at a later date – we predict guests will certainly be in the mood to celebrate when this is all over!

 If you’ve decided to host your wedding at a later date, don’t miss our guide on how to let wedding guests know you’re postponing the wedding.